volodymyrshubin/NPC_project/ProjectDescription.md

 - Can message in room chat;
 - Can upload files to room;
 - Can change their account info;
-- Can update status of their tasks;
 - Can sign out;

 Teachers that have already authenticated:
 - Can create rooms;
 - Can edit rooms;
 - Can add tasks;
+- Can add attachments to room;
 - Can update task statuses of any student;
 - Can delete room;
 - Can sign out.